aj3705/AzureDevOps/restapis/ado-authentication.md

 ##### Register your Web App with Azure DevOps by following the steps below:

+   1. Go to [register][https://app.vsaex.visualstudio.com/app/register] to register your app.

 ## <a name="u2">  Create your ASP .NET application and deploy it to Azure App Service Web Apps